Overview

 Immediate post-natal care

-- Place the baby under radiant warmer
+- Place the baby under the radiant warmer

 - Drying of the baby & suction of secretions

-- Apgar scoring & resuscitation if needed
+- APGAR scoring & resuscitation if needed

-- Complete examination newborn **
+- Complete examination of the newborn

 - Care of the skin and aseptic cutting of the umbilical cord

-- Vitamin K (1 mg IM) is given for all neonates.
+- Vitamin K (1 mg IM) is given for all neonates (0.5 mg IM is < 1500 g).

 Incubator care